Compare plan versions instead of chasing precision

 Is this one prediction exactly right?

-Which of these realistic plan versions gives me the best balance of difficulty, margin, and practicality?
+Which plan version gives me the best balance of difficulty, margin, and practicality?

-Start with a plausible conservative draft, then compare it with one or two nearby alternatives.
+Start with one lower-margin or higher-margin draft, then compare it with one or two nearby alternatives.